-The disease can be spread by mycelium, asexual spores (endoconidia and aleurioconidia) and sexual spores (ascospores).
-Aleurioconidia are thick-walled spores which allow long-term survival of the fungus in wood or soil; survival of Ceratocystis in wood for up to five years has been reported.
-Thus, untreated wood-based packaging and soil are high-risk factors for the long-distance spread of Ceratocystis diseases (CABI, 2021).
+The disease can be spread by mycelium, asexual spores (endoconidia and aleurioconidia), and sexual spores (ascospores).
+Aleurioconidia are thick-walled spores that allow long-term survival of the fungus in wood or soil; survival of Ceratocystis in wood for up to five years has been reported.
+Thus, untreated wood-based packaging and soil are high-risk factors for the long-distance spread of Ceratocystis diseases (CABI 2021).

 Once infection occurs, an extensive growth of mycelium is produced within the cacao tissue well before any symptoms are visible.
-All these facts should be considered when dealing with movement of plants or plant parts, since unrestricted movement of cuttings or other propagative material is potentially dangerous.
-In consequence, transport of whole plants or cuttings from areas where C. cacaofunesta is present should be avoided.
+All these facts should be considered when dealing with the movement of plants or plant parts since unrestricted movement of cuttings or other propagative material is potentially dangerous.
+Consequently, transporting whole plants or cuttings from areas where C. cacaofunesta is present should be avoided.
 It is recommended that where material for vegetative propagation is required, it should be treated with insecticide and fungicide before dispatch to an intermediate quarantine station in a disease-free area.
-Budded material should be kept in isolation for several successive growth flushes, to confirm that it is free from C. cacaofunesta.
+Budded material should be kept in isolation for several successive growth flushes to confirm that it is free from C. cacaofunesta.

-Molecular or serological diagnostic techniques for C. cacaofunesta have not yet been reported though there are DNA sequences of ITS-rDNA and other genes unique to Ceratocystis species which could be developed for diagnosis (CABI 2021).
-Host specialization appears to be a major factor defining groups of closely related, morphologically indistinguishable species of Ceratocystis (Engelbrecht 2004, Baker et. al. 2003).
+Currently, identification is recommended based on culture and morphological characteristics as outlined by Engelbrecht and Harrington (2005).
+While molecular or serological diagnostic techniques for C. cacaofunesta have not yet been reported, DNA sequences of ITS-rDNA and other genes unique to Ceratocystis species could be developed for diagnosis (CABI 2021).
+Molecular identification can be enhanced through phylogenetic analyses that utilize multiple gene regions, including ITS-rDNA sequences.
+Furthermore, population studies have identified unique microsatellite markers that can be used for pathogen identification (Steimel et al. 2004, Engelbrecht et al. 2007b).
+Host specialization appears to be a major factor defining groups of closely related, morphologically indistinguishable species of Ceratocystis (Engelbrecht 2004; Baker et al. 2003).
 Recognition of these unique populations as species would facilitate disease management and the development of more effective quarantine measures to minimize the risk of introducing specialized forms of the pathogen to new regions.